-Lighthouse plays out like a series of poorly calculated missteps from a committee meeting that tried to nail down what made Myst successful.
+Lighthouse plays like a calculation from a committee meeting that tried to nail down what made Myst successful.

 - Bizarre uncharted worlds ✓

 The game awkwardly slams all those together, and… come to think of it?
 It’s actually pretty good.
 The twisted world of Lighthouse delights more than its components suggest.

 UPDATE: Lead designer Jon Bock shares some insight into the unusual art direction and story for this self-described “science-fiction folk tale.”

 Lighthouse tells the story of Dr. Jeremiah Krick, a lighthouse keeper who becomes your new neighbor (and only friend!) after you move to the Pacific Northwest to stave off writer’s block.
 One particularly stormy evening, Dr. Krick asks you over to his mountainside house to assist in a life-or-death matter.
 In a Stephen King-y turn of events, Dr. Krick has transformed the lighthouse into the receiver for a trans-dimensional portal.
 The creature living on the other end, the eponymous “Dark Being,” has taken Krick and his daughter Amanda away to his volcano lair for unknown nefarious purposes.
 What better life choice than to dive into this new world head-first with no way home?